NirnayK/Beat-Bridge/README.md

 ## Features

-- Fetch and display playlists from Spotify, Saavn, and YouTube.
+- Fetch and display playlists from Spotify and YouTube.
-- Fetch and display songs from Spotify, Saavn, and YouTube.
+- Fetch and display songs from Spotify and YouTube.
 - Unified interface for managing music across multiple platforms.

 ## Installation